Muhammad-Ali-Javed-16/BrainSwarm-NEST-Spring-2025/README.md

 License
 This project is licensed under the MIT License.
 Contact
-For any queries, reach out to your-email@example.com.
+For any queries, contact alijavedu33@gmail.com